The 7 Decorating Mistakes Everyone Makes in Their Living Room

 Courtesy of DISC Interiors

-Another mistake that plagues living rooms everywhere, according to New York–based architect Elizabeth Roberts, is the "showroom feel"—in other words, a room that looks like it's all been purchased from the same store.
-"It's important to us to mix new and vintage elements in order to create an interesting, eclectic and individualized room," she says.
-The DISC Interiors principal agrees, "We love the patina of vintage furniture, especially paired next to modern upholstery."
+Another mistake that plagues living rooms everywhere, according to New York–based architect Elizabeth Roberts, is the "showroom feel."
+(In other words, a room that looks like it's all been purchased from the same store.)
+"It's important to us to mix new and vintage elements in order to create an interesting, eclectic, and individualized room," she says.
+DISC Interiors agrees: "We love the patina of vintage furniture, especially paired with modern upholstery."

-To avoid feeling like you're in a store, Roberts also recommends leaving adequate room in the budget for lighting as well as textiles and accessories added after large items are selected, "the small pieces are what adds personality," she says.
-"We also prefer to light the living room with low-lighting instead of overhead light.
-Floor lamps and table lamps are best for living rooms."
+To avoid feeling like you're in a store, Roberts also recommends leaving adequate room in the budget for lighting, textiles, and accessories after large items are selected.
+"The small pieces are what add personality," says Roberts.
+"We also prefer to light the living room with low lighting instead of overhead light.
+Floor lamps and table lamps are best for living rooms," she says.

 Mistake #3: Buying a Rug That's Too Small